Pushing on Multilingual Reasoning Models with Language-Mixed Chain-of-Thought: Instruct

 \paragraph{What benefit does each category bring?}~We begin by training on each category at a time.
 Each ablation run additionally includes 3{,}000 items from the Exams category to teach formatting.
 In Table~\ref{tab:subset-ablation}, we observe that OpenThought delivers the largest gains on MCLM, followed by Science and Code.
 Exams are the most effective source for \emph{HAE-RAE Bench} and \emph{KMMLU-Redux}.
 Notably, the Medical category appears highly specialized: it boosts \emph{ClinicalQA} but significantly hinders performance on all other benchmarks.
 These trends hold across both models, suggesting that the most effective mixture uses OpenThought and Exams as the foundation and adds Science/Code for additional math robustness.
 Additionally, we find that scaling the Daily and Medical subsets has adverse effects on overall performance, leading us to exclude them from the final training composition. \footnote{See Section~\ref{ab:scaling} for details.}

 \paragraph{Finalizing the dataset.} Finally, we decide to train only with: OpenThought, Code, Exams, and Science.
 This approximates about $1.8$M instances.
 To surface data issues, we conduct a one-epoch shakedown run with a proxy model (Kanana-1.5-2.1B).
 We define a “loss spike” as an abrupt rise in loss that does not recover immediately in the subsequent step.
 When such spikes occur, we locate the batch, manually inspect the items, implement a rule-based filter to remove the failure pattern from the entire dataset, and restart the run.
 This process is repeated until the loss curve stabilizes.
 During this process, we identify three recurring triggers: degeneration cases where responses endlessly repeat identical phrases; samples that contain multiple \texttt{<think>} ... \texttt{</think>} blocks; and instances in which the final solution after the \texttt{</think>} tag is written in a non-Korean language.
 We also find that a small number of extremely long reasoning traces disproportionately slow training, leading us to discard any instance exceeding 16k tokens.
-Finally, we apply an $n$-gram similarity filter ($n=13$) to decontaminate against both held-in and held-out benchmarks.
-After all filtering steps, the finalized \textbf{\namehq{}} corpus contains \textbf{260k} instances, composed of \textbf{62k} from OpenThought, \textbf{86k} from Code, \textbf{37k} from Science, and \textbf{66k} from Exams.

-We also find that a small number of extremely long reasoning traces disproportionately slow training, leading us to discard any instance exceeding 16k tokens.
-Finally, we apply an $n$-gram similarity filter ($n=13$) to decontaminate against both held-in and held-out benchmarks.
-After all filtering steps, the finalized \textbf{\namehq{}} corpus contains \textbf{260k} instances, composed of \textbf{62k} from OpenThought, \textbf{86k} from Code, \textbf{37k} from Science, and \textbf{66k} from Exams.
+\paragraph{Decontamination}~\fixed{We decontaminate the training corpus against both held-in and held-out benchmarks using a 13-gram overlap filter applied to prompts and reasoning traces.
+Before constructing $n$-grams, we perform morphological segmentation and normalization with MeCab-KO~\citep{mecab-ko}.
+We then run two passes: (i) build 13-grams over the normalized strings and (ii) build 13-grams over the raw text; any training instance that shares at least one 13-gram with any benchmark item in either pass is removed, effectively eliminating exact and near duplicates.
+We intentionally avoid embedding-based decontamination, as exhaustive semantic matching over 3.7M trajectories and nine benchmarks would be computationally costly and risks discarding legitimate background knowledge rather than true leakage.
+Overall, the 13-gram decontamination removes about $0.7\%$ of trajectories ($\sim$25.9k).} After all filtering steps, the finalized \textbf{\namehq{}} corpus contains \textbf{260k} instances, composed of \textbf{62k} from OpenThought, \textbf{86k} from Code, \textbf{37k} from Science, and \textbf{66k} from Exams.